magento/merchdocs/src/stores/admin-dashboard.md

 1. When the configuration is complete, click <span class="btn">Save Config</span>.

-1. After saving the changes, click **Cache Management** and refresh any invalid cache.
+1. After saving the changes, click **Cache Management** and refresh every invalid cache.

 ### Enable charts

+If you have a large amount of data to process, you can turn off the display of the chart to improve performance.
+When not enabled, the message "No Data Found" appears in place of the chart, although the summary totals below are still generated.

 1. In the left side panel under **Advanced**, choose **Admin**.